 We have incurred net losses totaling \$0.1 million, \$23.7 million and \$10.9 million for the years ended December 31, 1999, 2000 and 2001, respectively.
 We also had a stockholders' deficit totaling \$2.4 million at December 31, 2001 and, on a pro forma basis, after taking into consideration certain transactions occurring subsequent to December 31, 2001 (see Note 14 to the consolidated financial statements), an unaudited pro forma stockholders' equity totaling \$7.3 million at December 31, 2001.
 On a pro forma basis, we minimally comply with the net worth covenants relating to our debt facilities (see Note 6 to the consolidated financial statements).
 However, we are not in compliance with the cumulative collections covenant relating to its Warehouse Facility and Securitization 99-1 financings (see Note 4 to the consolidated financial statements).
 We have experienced positive cash flow from operations during 2001 and for the first two months of 2002.
-We have also experienced a trend towards achieving profitability, which we believe will occur by the second quarter of 2002 (see Note 14 to the consolidated financial statements) and the availability under our Revolving Line of Credit (see Note 14 to the consolidated financial statements) and the availability under our Revolving Line of Credit (see Note 14 to the consolidated financial statements) and continue to generate positive cash flow from operations, that we will successfully return to profitability, continue to generate positive cash flow from operations, and continue to satisfy our debt covenants relating to our debt financial state to our debt financial state positive cash flow from operations, the consolidated financial state we will successfully return to profitability, continue to generate positive cash flow from operations, and continue to satisfy our debt covenants relating to our debt financials.
+We have also experienced a trend towards achieving profitability, which we believe will occur by the second quarter of 2002.
+We believe that there is sufficient liquidity, given our expectation of positive cash flow from operations, the transactions that occurred in February of 2002 (see Note 14 to the consolidated financial statements) and the availability under our Revolving Line of Credit (see Note 14 to the consolidated financial statements) and Secured Financing Facility, to fund our operations for the foreseeable future.
+However, there can be no assurances that we will successfully return to profitability, continue to generate positive cash flow from operations, and continue to satisfy our debt covenants relating to our debt financings.